 More rest and self-care.
-You are in a vulnerable time but it will not last forever.
-You have permission to slow down and look after yourself at least until you get to the other side of menopause.
-Being in my late 40s finally convinced me to meditate regularly.
+You’re in a vulnerable time, but it won’t last forever.
+You have permission to slow down and look after yourself until you achieve menopause.
+One easy way to promote relaxation is to activate the vagus nerve and parasympathetic nervous system.

-Magnesium is a powerful stress-reliever.
+Magnesium is a powerful stress reliever.
 It boosts GABA, blocks glutamate, reduces adrenaline, regulates cortisol, and promotes sleep.
 If you take one supplement during perimenopause, let it be magnesium.
 (See 8 ways magnesium rescues hormones.)
 Magnesium glycinate is the best type because the amino acid glycine has its own calming effects.

-Taurine is an amino acid that calms the brain by boosting GABA and blocking glutamate and adrenalin.
-It’s obtained from animal products but it’s depleted by estrogen, so women have a higher requirement for taurine than men.
-I prescribe a combination of magnesium and taurine for almost every perimenopausal patient.
+Taurine is an amino acid and neurotransmitter that calms the brain by boosting GABA and blocking glutamate and adrenaline.
+Estrogen depletes Taurine, so women have a higher requirement for taurine than men.
+I commonly prescribe a combination of magnesium and taurine for my perimenopausal patients.

-Ashwagandha (also called Withania somnifera) is one of my favorite herbal medicines.
-Like all so-called “adaptogen” herbs, it stabilizes the HPA axis by reducing neuroinflammation at the hippocampus.
-It also has direct anti-anxiety and sleep-promoting effects (hence the Latin name somnifera or “sleep-inducing”).
+Ashwagandha (also called Withania somnifera) is an “adaptogen” that reduces neuroinflammation in the hippocampus and stabilizes the HPA axis.
+It also reduces anxiety and promotes sleep (hence the Latin name somnifera or “sleep-inducing”).

 Progesterone.
 Finally, oral micronized progesterone capsules are an effective treatment for many symptoms of perimenopause, including night sweats and insomnia.
 See The guide to using progesterone for women’s health.